zakhaev26/FeatherCLI/README.md

 # Features

-- Utilizes a powerful C engine under the hood to play .wav files, leveraging the PortAudio standard library.
+- Utilizes a C engine under the hood to play .wav files, leveraging the PortAudio standard library.

 - Integrates with yt-dlp to fetch song information from YouTube using the ID returned by the YouTube API.

 - Converts downloaded MP3 files to .wav format through ffmpeg conversion.
-- Uses Node child processes to seamlessly spin up an instance of the executable,   providing a smooth music playback experience.
+- Uses Node child processes to spin up an instance of the executable,providing a music playback experience.

 # Installation